 On January 7, 2019, it was announced that the two-time consensus All-American would be inducted into the College Football Hall of Fame.

-After a stellar collegiate career, the pride of Little Rock, Arkansas was selected fourth-overall by the Oakland Raiders in the 2008 NFL Draft.
+After a stellar collegiate career, the pride of Little Rock, Arkansas was the fourth overall pick by the Oakland Raiders in the 2008 NFL Draft.
 Various knee and foot injuries limited McFadden throughout his NFL career, and he managed to play in all 16 games in just two seasons and surpass 1,000-rushing yard mark only twice.

 After being usurped by Ezekiel Elliott following the 2016 and 2017 seasons with the Cowboys, McFadden retired from professional football averaging 52.6 yards per game and scoring 33 touchdowns over his 10-year career.

-The ex-Cowboys RB hasn’t been out of pro football long, and it’s safe to say that this return to the spotlight on a DWI charge isn’t something he’s going to want to hang around very long.
+The former Dallas Cowboys RB hasn’t been out of pro football long, and it’s safe to say that this return to the spotlight on a DWI charge isn’t something he’s going to want to hang around very long.

 There’s no official word if he ever picked up that order from Whataburger.